 - In experimental drug trials, you can also assist the management.

-Now that you are familiar with what does a pharmacy technician do, you should also know about the skills pharm tech must-have.
+Now that you are familiar with what does a pharmacy tech do, you should also know about the skills a pharmacy tech must have.

 Qualities of Every Pharmacy Technician

 Here are some of the top skills you must have:

 - Good customer service and people skills.

 - The laws and ethics of the pharmacy industry and patient rights.